 However, an individual decides to quit Xanax/Alprazolam should always be overseen medically, either in the community or by detox clinic staff on an inpatient basis.

-Please note that withdrawal symptoms from fake Xanax can vary greatly depending on what the drug consists of.
-Whilst many symptoms will be A-typical of Xanax withdrawal; additional complications may present.
+Please note that withdrawal symptoms from counterfeit Xanax can vary greatly depending on what the drug consists of.
+While many signs will be A-typical of Xanax withdrawal; additional complications may present.

 Xanax addiction help

-Xanax has a substantial risk for addiction and drug dependence when abused or taken for a prolonged period of time.
+Xanax has a substantial risk for addiction and drug dependence when abused or taken for a prolonged period.

 Stopping Xanax can prove very challenging as withdrawal symptoms tend to be severe and can become life-threatening if unmanaged medically.